ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 ## Change all embedded content to load over HTTPS

+Embedded content in webpages (images, javascript files, stylesheets) may be included with an explicit `http://` protocol.

 Change all embedded content in your site to load securely over HTTPS.
 Anywhere there's an explicit reference to `http://` in a database or script file should be modified to load over `https://`.
 As HTTPS should always be preferred, [the protocol relative URL is now an anti-pattern](http://www.paulirish.com/2010/the-protocol-relative-url/).